OpenTOSCA/opentosca-vintner/docs/docs/installation.md

     ```

 === "Windows x64"
-    First, create the directory `"$env:USERPROFILE\bin"` and add it to your PATH.
+    First, create the directory `$env:USERPROFILE\bin` and add it to your PATH.
     We recommend to do this manually.

     ```powershell linenums="1"